return42/sphkerneldoc/linux_src_doc/drivers/hv/channel_c.rst

     Send the specified buffer on the given channel

-    :param struct vmbus_channel \*channel:
+    :param channel:
-        Pointer to vmbus_channel structure.
+        Pointer to vmbus_channel structure
+    :type channel: struct vmbus_channel \*

-    :param void \*buffer:
+    :param buffer:
-        Pointer to the buffer you want to receive the data into.
+        Pointer to the buffer you want to send the data from.
+    :type buffer: void \*

-    :param u32 bufferlen:
+    :param bufferlen:
-        Maximum size of what the the buffer will hold
+        Maximum size of what the buffer holds.
+    :type bufferlen: u32

-    :param u64 requestid:
+    :param requestid:
         Identifier of the request
+    :type requestid: u64

-    :param enum vmbus_packet_type type:
+    :param type:
-        Type of packet that is being send e.g. negotiate, time packet etc.
+        Type of packet that is being sent e.g. negotiate, time packet etc.
+    :type type: enum vmbus_packet_type

-    :param u32 flags:
+    :param flags:
-        *undescribed*
+        0 or VMBUS_DATA_PACKET_FLAG_COMPLETION_REQUESTED
+    :type flags: u32

 .. _`vmbus_sendpacket.description`:

 Description
 -----------

-Sends data in \ ``buffer``\  directly to hyper-v via the vmbus This will send the data unparsed to hyper-v.
+Sends data in \ ``buffer``\  directly to Hyper-V via the vmbus.
+This will send the data unparsed to Hyper-V.

 Mainly used by Hyper-V drivers.